lisasivak/lisasivak.github.io/_pages/about.md

 ---

 I am a sociologist and a computational social scientist.
 Currently, I am a PhD candidate at the [University of Groningen](https://www.rug.nl/), where I study the predictability of fertility.
-I am co-organizing a data challenge for predicting fertility outcomes in the Netherlands (PreFer), see details on our website [preferdatachallenge.nl](https://preferdatachallenge.nl).
+I am co-organizing a data challenge for predicting fertility outcomes in the Netherlands (PreFer), for details see our website [preferdatachallenge.nl](https://preferdatachallenge.nl).

 I earned my MA in Sociology from the
 [HSE University](https://hse.ru/en) and the [Moscow School of Social and Economic Sciences](https://www.msses.ru/en/) & University of Manchester.